 Plantar Fasciitis: Symptoms and Management

 Do you or a loved one wake up in the morning with stabbing pain in your feet?
 Do you feel the same stabbing pain after prolonged inactivity?
 Do they feel bruised when you’ve walked too long?
-You may be suffering from Plantar Fasciitis, and Functional Health Center has treatment options that can help you!
+You may be suffering from Plantar Fasciitis, and Vitality Health & Aesthetics has treatment options that can help you!

 What is Plantar Fasciitis and what are the common symptoms?